-IL1A (Interleukin 1, Alpha) is a Protein Coding gene.
-Diseases associated with IL1A include middle ear cholesteatoma and irritant dermatitis.
-Among its related pathways are MAPK signaling pathway and Immune System.
+IL1A (Interleukin 1 Alpha) is a Protein Coding gene.
+Diseases associated with IL1A include irritant dermatitis and cholesteatoma of middle ear.
+Among its related pathways are AGE-RAGE signaling pathway in diabetic complications and PEDF Induced Signaling.
 GO annotations related to this gene include cytokine activity and interleukin-1 receptor binding.

 UniProtKB/Swiss-Prot for IL1A Gene

 Produced by activated macrophages, IL-1 stimulates thymocyte proliferation by inducing IL-2 release, B-cell maturation and proliferation, and fibroblast growth factor activity.
 IL-1 proteins are involved in the inflammatory response, being identified as endogenous pyrogens, and are reported to stimulate the release of prostaglandin and collagenase from synovial cells.